rishimukherjee31/LCCMR/README.md

   <p><em>JAR JAR ROV in the Pool</em></p>
 </div>

-> When you attach the ballast sure that the sensor pod is attacheg to the side closer to the surface.
+> When you attach the ballast, make sure that the sensor pod is attached to the side closer to the surface.